Irma-Response/irmarelief-static/README.md

 # Irma Relief

-Web site intended to provide information to assist victims of Hurricane Irma.
+Web site intended to provide information to assist survivors of Hurricane Irma.

 ## How to Help
 - Designers.
 We need to design the site to provide information most important to hurricane victims.
 We also need it to be easy to find what we need.